microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-schedule-deployment.md

 ## Schedule a deployment to start at a future date

-You can schedule a deployment to start at a future date by configuring its [rollout settings](/graph/api/resources/windowsupdates-rolloutsettings).
+You can schedule a deployment to start at a future date by configuring its [schedule settings](/graph/api/resources/windowsupdates-schedulesettings).
 In the example below, all devices assigned the deployment will be offered the update on July 1, 2021.

 ### Request